jonfernq/Learning/COBOL/StringsCOBOL/README.md

 of the specific language they are working with to effectively handle strings in Python or COBOL programs.

 ---
+### REDEFINES & OCCURS

 > Please explain COBOL's  PIC X(n) REDEFINES and PIC X(n) OCCURS,  and provide examples.

 In COBOL, PIC X(n) REDEFINES and PIC X(n) OCCURS are two picture editing techniques used to manipulate strings in different ways.
 Here's a brief explanation of each:

-PIC X(n) REDEFINES: This technique allows a COBOL program to define a group item with multiple PIC X(n) items that share the same storage.
+1. PIC X(n) REDEFINES: This technique allows a COBOL program to define a group item with multiple PIC X(n) items that share the same storage.
 This means that the same memory location can be accessed and interpreted differently based on the usage of the group item.
 It provides a way to represent the same data in multiple formats or views.